kellerflint/Technical-Question-Practice/Technical Question - 3.md

    - **Bitcoin** needs a wallet address.
 4. The system should be easily extendable to support future payment methods.

+### **Task**
+Design and implement the system.
+Your solution should:
+- Define a structure that ensures all payment methods can be handled the same way at checkout.
+- Ensure all payment methods follow a consistent structure.
+- Make it easy to add new payment methods without modifying existing code.

 ### **Example Expected Usage:**
 ```java
 public static void checkout(PaymentMethod paymentMethod, double amount) {